gmaldona/minijava/README.md

-# minijava
+# A compiler for Minijava
-A compiler for the language Minijava
+Minijava is a subset of the Java language